Birational Weyl Group Action on the Symplectic Groupoid and Cluster Algebras: Preliminaries

-The \textit{ideal triangle} of the hyperbolic surface is a triangle with geodesic sides in $\mathbb H.$ Note that geodesics of the $\mathbb H$ are either semicircles with a center on $x$-axis or an infinite vertical half-lay.
+The \textit{ideal triangle} of the hyperbolic surface is a triangle with geodesic sides in $\mathbb H.$ Note that geodesics in $\mathbb H$ are either semicircles with a center on $x$-axis or an infinite vertical half-line.

 We cut infinite hyperboloids attached to the holes along a closed geodesic which is homeomorphic to a loop around each hole.
 Such a closed geodesic is called the \textit{bottleneck curve}.
 Then, we get a \textit{reduced surface}, which is an open Riemann surface with all infinite hyperboloids removed with bounding bottleneck curves.